What an Experienced New Jersey Chapter 7 Bankruptcy Lawyer Can do for You.

 A Chapter 7 Personal Bankruptcy, often called a “straight Bankruptcy” involves an individual or married couple seeking the protection of the Bankruptcy Laws where they are hopelessly burdened with debt and offers a fresh start by eliminating that debt through a Discharge.
-A Chapter 7 Bankruptcy proceeding may take as little as four to five (4-5) months to complete after it is filed.
+A New Jersey Chapter 7 Bankruptcy lawyer can guide you through a Chapter 7 Bankruptcy case in as little as three to four months.

 While a Chapter 7 Bankruptcy is known as a “liquidation proceeding”, in most cases individuals have no assets that would be sold as there are significant protections offered under New Jersey State and Federal Law against most clients valuable property such as their home, personal assets, retirement funds and automobiles.
 Once a Chapter 7 Bankruptcy is filed, creditors must immediately cease all efforts to collect a debt including continuation of any law suits, wage garnishments, bank levy or harassing telephone calls and letters.